RealityBending/Pyllusion/html/_sources/README.build.md.txt

 being of different length depending on the shape of the arrows.
 The illusion was named after its creator the erman sociologist Franz Carl Müller-Lyer (1857–1916) in 1889.

+The Müller-Lyer illusion is a high-level integration illusion requiring contextual processing by the brain (King et al., 2017).
+The effect of this illusion in schizophrenics appears to be more mixed, with some studies finding greater resistance to it (e.g., Parnas et al., 2001) and others showing increased susceptibility (e.g., Kantrowitz et al., 2009).
+There is some evidence that susceptibility to the Müller-Lyer illusion is negatively correlated with autistic traits in the typical population (but not with the Ebbinghaus nor the Ponzo illusion) (Chouinard et al., 2013).

 ``` python
 parameters = ill.mullerlyer_parameters(illusion_strength=30)